mpekalski/MLDocker/README.md

 # Update
 ## 2017-11-26
 Added pytorch, pytorch visual, and tensorboard for pytorch.
 Bumped some packages versions.
 Removed gcc from anaconda.
+Unfortunately that bumped image size to 12.8GB.
 ## 2017-10-30
 Added notebook extensions.
 ## 2017-10-29